Hoyasumii/bee-movie/README.md

 Come on, already.

 Barry, we did it!
-You taught me h
+You taught me ho